-Grammy-nominated and Emmy Award-winning conductor Miguel Harth-Bedoya is Chief Conductor of the Norwegian Radio Orchestra in Oslo and is now entering his fourteenth season as Music Director of the Fort Worth Symphony Orchestra.
-He is also the Founder and Artistic Director of Caminos del Inka, a non-profit organization dedicated to performing and promoting the music of the Americas.
+Grammy-nominated and Emmy Award-winning conductor Miguel Harth-Bedoya is currently Chief Conductor of the Norwegian Radio Orchestra/Oslo and is in his fifteenth season as Music Director of the Fort Worth Symphony Orchestra.

 For more information, visit www.miguelharth-bedoya.com